Skip to main content

 Finally, let's take a tour of the utility bar, then test the flow we added to it.

-Notice that we still see the utility item's label (Utility Bar Flow), but the key header is the flow's name (Hello World).
-As a bonus, if a user is partway through a flow when they need to switch gears, they can minimize the flow.
-Even if they move to another page in the app, their progress in the flow is saved.
+Notice that the utility item’s label is Utility Bar Flow, but the key header is Hello World (the flow’s name).
+As a bonus, if a user is part way through a flow when they need to switch gears, they can minimize the flow.
+Even if they move to another page in the app, the flow keeps running without interruption.

 Resources